jesus-martinez02/AH2179-Project/README.md

 # AH2179-Project
-Final Project for course AH2179 Applied Artificial Intelligence in Transportation at KTH
+Final Traffic Project for course AH2179 Applied Artificial Intelligence in Transportation at KTH

 The structure of the code is the following:
 There are two .py files with the main functionality of processing the datasets and providing the framework to train the model.
 These are:
 - dataset_processing.py: It has the functionallity to do all the preprocessing and addition of the features to the training or test dataset
-- models.py: Module that has all the defined models There are also several notebooks that deal with the different specific parts of the project (data analysis, hyperparameter tunning, model evaluation and model diagnostics).
-These are
+- models.py: Module that has all the defined models.

+There are also several notebooks that deal with the different specific parts of the project (data analysis, hyperparameter tunning, model evaluation and model diagnostics).
+These are:
 - data_analysis.ipynb
 - hyperparameter_tunning.ipynb
 - model_evaluation.ipynb